websanco/liferay-learn/docs/commerce/2.x/en/developer-guide/implementing-a-custom-checkout-step.md

     STARTED com.acme.n8n6.web_1.0.0
     ```

 1. Verify that the example checkout step was added.
 Open your browser to `https://localhost:8080` and navigate to a catalog on any Liferay Commerce site.
 Add an item to the cart, view the cart, and then click "Checkout".
-The new "Example Step" will be present in the list of checkout steps.
+The new "N8N6 Commerce Checkout Step" will be present in the list of checkout steps.

 ![New checkout step](./implementing-a-custom-checkout-step/images/02.png "New checkout step")